Arsemy/dotfiles/.github/README.md

 If you'll use, understand that when i write something on journal i delete the empty hashtag (#empty).
 Because when i use the filter tool in "Linked reference" of #daily-notes for example, i can exclude the blocks that are empty, then i can see just those that have content.

-Want to know how to set my journal template as the default journal page?
+Do you want to know how to set my journal template as the default journal page?
 See [here](https://thinkstack.club/how-to-set-up-an-automated-daily-template-in-logseq/#how-to-set-a-daily-recurring-template)

 ### Inspirations
 - `dotfiles` [HynDuf7/dotfiles](https://github.com/HynDuf7/dotfiles)